mrmadira/TechHearts/README.md

 - **LONG TERM VISION**

-     - While the motivatation for this project was to address the migrant labourers solution, we realize that it can help in more situations that will only increase in the coming days.
+     - While the motivation for this project was to address the migrant labourers solution, we realize that it can help in more situations that will only increase in the coming days.
 There maybe slums or areas in city that are sealed up because of increasing number of positive cases, containment zones, border quarantine camps etc where people may not have proper access to facilities.
-Government could do with helping hands to handle the unprecendented need for aid.
+We should complement the government's efforst with more helping hands to handle the unprecendented need for aid.

      - Even after the pandemic is over, there will always be situations when we will need one another.
 The seeker and aid provider collaboration platform will help in any disaster situation.

      - Service Providers like Amzaon , Flipkart can also come in the picture to deliver essentials in the area.
 Infact amazon has already a Donation Box service https://www.amazon.in/Essentials-Box-Donation-Provides-meals/dp/B0874W97YZ that partners with Akshay Patra(AP) for delivery.
-This can be expaneded for including more NGOs by connecting through the FoodForAll platform.
+This can be expanded for including more NGOs by connecting through the FoodForAll platform.

 ## Live Demo